-Richard Beck (PhD) is Professor and Chair of the Department of Psychology at Abilene Christian University.
-Richard also teaches classes in the Fuller Theological and ACU Doctor of Ministry programs.
+Richard Beck (PhD) is Professor of Psychology and Senior Fellow of the Landon Saunders Center for Joy and Human Flourishing at Abilene Christian University.
+Richard also teaches in the Doctor of Ministry programs at Fuller Theological Seminary and Abilene Christian University.

 During his teaching career, Richard has been honored twice as ACU Teacher of the Year.
 Richard has also been recognized as Honors Teacher of the Year and has won the College of Arts and Sciences Classroom Teaching award and Faith Integration award.